 I'd had carpal tunnel years prior that was cured with B6, but this pain was worse.

-I didn’t really want to own up to myself that the pain was there.
-What if I couldn’t blog anymore?
-What it I needed surgery?
+I didn't really want to own up to myself that the pain was there.
+What if I couldn't blog anymore?
+What if I needed surgery?
 Not pleasant thoughts.

-After a few days of the pain and worry, I decided to turn to my Young Living Oils Reference Guide for some ideas.
-It recommended Pan Away, which I had in my nifty starter kit.
+After a few days of the pain and worry, I decided to turn to my Essential Oils Desk Reference Guide for some ideas.
+It recommended a blend for pain, which I had in my nifty starter kit.